techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 <img src = "./docs/MDCImgConv_new_mdcimg.png" width=80%>

 Launch `MDCSerFlashImg.exe` from `C:\EPSON\S1D13C00_SW\Tools`.
 Add all 13 images (img01.mdcimg - img13.mdcimg) to the dialog box.
-Don't forget to include the original files img01.mdcimg - img10.mdcimg unless you want to remove any of them.
+Don't forget to include the original files img01.mdcimg - img10.mdcimg unless you want to remove any one of them.
 In this example, we are adding three images to the list and keep the original 10 images.

 <img src = "./docs/MDCSerFlashImg.png">